KnpLabs/php-github-api/README.markdown

         }
     }

+> Your http client implementation may not extend Github_HttpClient, but only implement Github_HttpClientInterface.

-You can now inject your request through Github_Client constructor:
+You can now inject your http client through Github_Client constructor:

     $github = new Github_Client(new MyHttpClient());

 Or to an existing Github_Client instance:

     $github->setHttpClient(new MyHttpClient());

-Your request implementation may extend Github_HttpClient to inherit useful methods.
-See Github_HttpClient_Curl for an implementation example.
-And feel free to contribute your http client!

 ### Inject a new API part instance